Our 7-step guide to starting your career in massage therapy.

 Align Yourself with a Professional Organisation

 Becoming a member of a recognised professional body is an excellent way to build your credibility.
-Organisations such as the International Institute for Complementary Therapists (IICT) provide membership benefits for massage therapists such as discounted Professional Indemnity Insurance.
+Organisations such as the International Institute for Complementary Therapists (IICT) provide membership benefits and Insurance for massage therapists.

 Never forgo insurance before starting your business practice.
 There are plenty of affordable premiums that will provide cover for professional malpractice in the line of work.
 Lastly, being a member of a professional organisation such as the IICT assures your clients that they can entrust you with their wellness.

 Finding a business name is part of creating your brand.
 Have fun with it and create a list of names you can work with.
 Create a massage business name that is unique, easy to remember and read.

 Go for names that appear professional and present your massage therapy business.
 Try to work with shorter names that you can incorporate in your website domain.
 Before settling on the business name, do a Google search to ensure that your domain is available so that you can purchase it.

 Once you are confident that your business name is available, register your business.
 The Australian Government offer a Business Registration Service where you can apply for your key business and tax registrations in one place.